tdkehoe/Firebase-Cloud-Functions-with-Angular/README.md

 firebase init firestore
 ```

-You'll get a warning:
+If you get a warning

 ```bash
 Error: It looks like you haven't used Cloud Firestore in this project before.
 ```

-Go to your Firebase console and click on `Firestore Database`.
+then go to your Firebase console and click on `Firestore Database`.
 Open a new database.

 ## Initialize Functions